HL7/emedicinal-product-info/input/pagecontent/tech-style-guide.md

     <p><a href="https://www.w3schools.com">Visit W3Schools.com!</a></p>

     <h3>Escape characters</h3>
     <p>The following characters are reserved in XML for specific purposes and must be escaped.
-E.g., Within the ePI’s XML, ampersand “&” cannot be used in narrative text. “&amp;” must be used in its place.</p>
+E.g., Within the ePI’s XML, ampersand “&amp;” cannot be used in narrative text. “&amp;” must be used in its place.</p>
-    <p>Web browsers and apps will always convert the escaped form “&amp;” back to the normal form “&”.
+    <p>Web browsers and apps will always convert the escaped form “&amp;” back to the normal form “&amp;”.
 The escaped form is only reserved for the XML content.</p>
     <table style="border: 1px solid black;">
         <thead>
             <tr>